 At a minimum, pull out your thesaurus and use something like Grammarly to double-check your skills.
 Watch for typos, and make sure everything is described in a concrete way the user can picture in their mind.

 Would you rather make $20 or $40?
-That might seem like a silly question, but the truth is that many product pages completely ignore the fact that users might have additional needs the brand can fulfill.
+That might seem like a silly question, but the truth is that many product pages completely ignore the fact that users might have additional needs the brand can fulfil.

 Anytime you create a product page, add additional suggestions.
 You can base them on the buyer’s browsing history, past purchases or on the item they are currently viewing.